-So there might be an athlete that can do heavy squat or bench presses but they don’t perform as well on the court as the athlete that can do Power Cleans very well.
+So, there might be an athlete that can do heavy squat or bench presses but they don’t perform as well on the court than the athlete that can do Power Cleans very well.

-Therefore, total force production (how strong the athlete is) is less important with respect to performance than how well the athlete can manage their body weight.
+Therefore, total force production is less important with respect to performance than how well the athlete can manage their body weight.

 Therefore, we also use balance and stability training to enhance stabilizer strength to maximize energy transfer and hence athletic capabilities.